-Section 16 repeals current law on dissolution of relief associations, since the process under current law is being entirely replaced with the foregoing new law.
+Section 16 (following Section 15, which contains the subdivisions summarized above) repeals current law on dissolution of relief associations, since the process under current law is being entirely replaced with the foregoing new law.

 Section 17 states that Article 12 is effective the date following final enactment.